TheCodeCompany-Sem/BMX-TEAMNL-IOT/docs/Daily-documentation.md

 Today we prepared the presentation for our meeting with Aukje.
 We did a retrospective of what we have done so far, and made sure the documentation was up to date.

+we've put the first version of the design on the main branch. this consists of the splash screen, homepage and profile page

 ## Week 2 (9-5-2022 - 15-5-2022)

 ### Day 1 (Monday)